ricardo-719/wikiPage-project-cs50w/README.md

 # Wiki Page

 This project is an assignment for CS50w.
-I don't own the rights for the complete code since a distribution base code has been provided by CS50 staff.
+I don't own the rights for the complete code since a distribution base code was provided by CS50 staff.
+For more details about this project visit: [Harvard CS50w: Project 1 Wiki](https://cs50.harvard.edu/web/2020/projects/1/wiki/).

 ## Specifications